h2tc-roboticsx/H2TC/README.md

 You should also be able to test the connection of  ZED  cameras by running the official [samples](https://github.com/stereolabs/zed-examples/tree/master/svo%20recording/recording/python).

 If you do not have a camera or do not intend to record your own dataset, you can simply check if the modules `pyzed` and `metavision_core` can be successfully imported by your python program.
-They will be used only for post [processing](#data-processing) of the raw data by our dataset.
+They will be used only for [post-processing](#data-processing) of the raw data by our dataset.

 <!-- </details> -->